Dependent Directed Wiring Diagrams for Composing Instantaneous Systems

 The first Moore machine updates the state by adding the input to the state while the second Moore machine updates the state by replacing it with the input.
 Both Moore machines output the state directly.
-We can compose these Moore machines according to the wiring diagram below.
+We can \\